pingcap/docs-cn/ticdc/ticdc-faq.md

 ## Why does replication using TiCDC stall or even stop after data restore using TiDB Lightning and BR from upstream?

 Currently, TiCDC is not yet fully compatible with TiDB Lightning and BR.
 Therefore, please avoid using TiDB Lightning and BR on tables that are replicated by TiCDC.

+## After a changefeed resumes from pause, its replication latency gets higher and higher and returns to normal only after a few minutes.
+Why?

+When a changefeed is resumed, TiCDC needs to scan the historical versions of data in TiKV to catch up with the incremental data logs generated during the pause.
+The replication process proceeds only after the scan is completed.
+The scan process might take several to tens of minutes.